-With the new Masterpiece Collection the young Swiss brand expands its product line beyond the numerous iteration of the Bang model (that, let’s face it, already starts to look sort of boring and predictable, while their ‘experiments’ with exotic materials inspire nothing but yawns.)
-Finally adding a tonneau-shaped case with interesting high-tech finish and a barrel-shaped movement that, hopefully, will become a base for many new in-house calibers, the Swiss-based watchmaker makes a bold claim as a serious High Horology establishment.
-Without further ado, ladies and gentlemen, meet the new Hublot MP-01 Masterpiece Flyback Chronograph (ref.
-901.NX.0129.RX) limited edition wristwatch: a thing that is going to blow your minds!
+With the new Masterpiece Collection Hublot expands its product line beyond the numerous iteration of the Bang collection (that, let’s face it, already starts to look sort of boring and predictable, while their ‘experiments’ with exotic materials inspire nothing but yawns.)
+Finally adding a tonneau-shaped case with an interesting high-tech finish and a barrel-shaped movement that, hopefully, will become a base for many new in-house calibers, the Swiss-based brand makes a bold claim as a serious High Horology establishment.
+Without further ado, ladies and gentlemen, meet the new limited-edition MP-01 Masterpiece Flyback Chronograph (ref.
+901.NX.0129.RX): a thing that is going to blow your minds!

 Soon to be revealed in flesh at the upcoming SIHH 2011 trade show, the gadget is still not available for hands-on reviews, but Hublot has already sent out a bunch of press releases regarding (among a number of their other new offerings to which we will get back to as soon as possible) their new member of the Masterpiece Collection.
 Being the most interesting example of modern industrial design -both visually and from the technological perspective-, it wasn’t difficult to select this new Hublot MP-01 Masterpiece Chronograph as the first subject for a brief (what I prefer to call ‘initial impressions’) overview here.